docker/docs/ee/ucp/interlock/deploy/index.md

 ## Enable layer 7 routing manually

-Interlock can also be enabled from the command line by following the below setions.
+Interlock can also be enabled from the command line by following the below sections.

 ### Work with the core service configuration file